dcunited001/dcunited001.github.io/_drafts/ground-control-to-doctor-strange.md

 > Ground control to Doctor Strange.

+### This was new to me

 (This is all completely new for me, by the way)

 - changing from a world determined by the material to one determined by the metaphysical
   - which is yet another reason why god is more relevant tomorrow
+    - information becomes much more important

-a physical manisfestation of the physically embedding our image of the metaphysical and radiating its essence to us.
+a physical manisfestation of the self-similar, physical embedding our image of the metaphysical and radiating its essence to us.
+- (...what exactly did i mean by this?)

+a physical manisfestation of the self-similar reflection of the metaphysical. (i.e. CPU's are basically a reflection of logic from metaphysical structures into physical)

 if there are ways of "traveling" between different universes in the